darts/enhanced_github_presense/README.md

 ## Usage

+Option A:

-1. Add Github PAT with _user_ permissions to environment variable `GITHUB_PAT` or start the application with a token argument.
+1. Add Github PAT with _user_ permissions to environment variable `GITHUB_PAT`.
+2. Add Github username to the environment variable `GITHUB_USERNAME`.

+Option B:

+1. Pass the required Github PAT and username as the `t` and `u` arguments respectively.
 2. Start the application.
 Arguments passed will override env variables.
 3. (optional) If you're very weird you could run this as a system service I guess.
 Please let me know if you do, for science.